 My mother died without a will.
 Does that mean I must probate her estate?

-Depending on what assets are in her estate, most likely.
+Most likely, yes.
 Unless all of her assets are held jointly or pass outside of probate, you will have to open probate to access and distribute any accounts titled in her name only.

 Can I use estate assets to pay for the probate fees?